bdmendes/bdmendes.github.io/collections/_posts/2023-12-30-my-journey-as-a-young-club-chess-player.md

 Playing classical over-the-board chess at big, open tournaments became an habit and I got the chance to play against very good players, including the best players in Portugal.

 ![](/assets/blog/chess_open.jpg)
-*As you start to win some gains in an open [swiss-based](https://en.wikipedia.org/wiki/Swiss-system_tournament) tournament, you are able to play games in nice wood tables like this one and play against very experienced players, with live online transmission.*
+*As you start to win some games in an open [swiss-based](https://en.wikipedia.org/wiki/Swiss-system_tournament) tournament, you are able to play games in nice wood tables like this one and play against very experienced players, with live online transmission.*

 Although open tournaments were an extraordinary opportunity to gain experience, at a young age, chess players are able to compete for titles in junior tournaments - spiritually, the highlight of the year.
 After playing district championships for some years without much luck, in 2019, after losing my first game and free of pressure, I won a game against a much higher rated player and started a streak of winning games to win my first chess title - U18 Braga District Champion.